Carlosrincong/GCP-Cloud-Engineer/Observability (Stackdriver)/README.md

 1. App Engine flexible environment is built on top of GKE and has the Monitoring agent pre-installed and configured.
 2. Google Kubernetes Engine nodes (VMs), Cloud Monitoring and Cloud Logging is an option which is enabled **by default**.
 Google Kubernetes Engine (GKE) also includes integration with Google Cloud **Managed Service for Prometheus (optional).**
 With Prometheus in GKE, You must deploy a **PodMonitoring** resource that scrapes a metrics endpoint to see any data in the Query UI.
 The **ClusterPodMonitoring** resource provides the same interface as the PodMonitoring resource but does not limit discovered pods to a given namespace.
 3. Cloud Run and Cloud Function provides integrated monitoring support, with no setup or configuration required.
-Cloud Run has two types of logs which is automatically sent to Cloud Logging, request logs (requests of the service) and container logs (standard logs).
+Cloud Run has two types of logs which is automatically sent to **Cloud Logging**, request logs (requests of the service) and container logs (standard logs).

 Managed Service for Prometheus lets users collect metrics from both Kubernetes and VM environments
 ![managed-service-for-prometheus](/img/managed-service-for-prometheus.png)